matt-FFFFFF/pulumi-azure-alz/README.md

 # Pulumi Component Provider Boilerplate (Go)

 This repo is a boilerplate showing how to create a Pulumi component provider written in Go.
-You can search-replace `xyz` with the name of your desired provider as a starting point for creating a component provider for your component resources.
+You can search-replace `azure` with the name of your desired provider as a starting point for creating a component provider for your component resources.

 ## Background

 This repository is part of the [guide for authoring and publishing a Pulumi Package](https://www.pulumi.com/docs/guides/pulumi-packages/how-to-author).

 Learn about the concepts behind [Pulumi Packages](https://www.pulumi.com/docs/guides/pulumi-packages/#pulumi-packages) and, more specifically, [Pulumi Components](https://www.pulumi.com/docs/intro/concepts/resources/components/)

-## Sample xyz Component Provider
+## Sample azure Component Provider

 An example `StaticPage` [component resource](https://www.pulumi.com/docs/intro/concepts/resources/#components) is available in `provider/pkg/provider/staticPage.go`.
 This component creates a static web page hosted in an AWS S3 Bucket.
 There is nothing special about `StaticPage` -- it is a typical component resource written in Go.